 - Since TRUNCATE simply deletes all pages and extensions from a table, it would not be possible to validate whether any of these records are referenced by any child tables.
 DELETE logs row by row and if there is no referential integrity violation it can be used even in referenced tables.
 The CASCADE option is able to propagate updates to DELETE, but not to TRUNCATE since this command does not maintain the affected row relationship and is therefore not able to propagate its effects.

-- In Oracle Database, there is a trigger that fires on the “AFTER TRUNCATE ON Database” event, which can be used after some TRUNCATE command, to log which user executed the command, for example.
+- In Oracle Database, there is a trigger that is triggered in the event “AFTER TRUNCATE ON Database”, which can be used after some TRUNCATE command, to log which user has executed the command, for example.
 But there is no specific trigger for before the command is executed.
-This can be created using a trigger that fires on the “BEFORE DDL ON Database” event, but it is not an “official” solution.
+This can be created using a trigger that is triggered in the “BEFORE DDL ON Database” event, but it is not an “official” solution

 - Indexed views materialize data from a combined table or multiple tables.
 If TRUNCATE were executed on a participating table, the indexed view would simply be invalid, as individual delete commands would not be logged and a failure would not allow the bank to recover (no tracking changes) to redo the view index.